Obturator Externus

 Deep muscles of the medial thigh2

-Figure 2: Muscles of the gluteal and posterior femoral region
+Figure 2: Muscles of the gluteal and posterior femoral region2

 Reading list

-• Ch57 piriformis, obturator internus, gemellus, obturator externus, quadratus femoris muscles
+• Ch57 piriformis, obturator internus, gemellus, obturator externus, quadratus femoris muscles3

 Origin

-Outer surface of the obturator membrane and its bony boundaries.
+Outer surface of the obturator membrane and its bony boundaries5.

 Path

-From its origin the OE and its tendon wind posteriorly below the hip joint and run superiorly to its insertion on the floor of the trochanteric fossa.
+From its origin the OE and its tendon wind posteriorly below the hip joint and run superiorly to its insertion on the floor of the trochanteric fossa6.

 Insertion